-We are all guilty of spending time dreaming about retiring.
-This is particularly true when you have had a stressful day in the police service.
+We're all guilty of spending time dreaming about retiring.
+This is particularly true when you've had a stressful day in the police service.

 If you are actually approaching retirement from the police in the next few years there are so many things you will be thinking about.
 One of the most important financial considerations is how to make best use of the lump sum from your pension.

 The Money Advice Service has put together a three-step plan to help with investing a lump sum which is great for a detailed approach to planning how to invest.
 Here we have put together a simpler list of the top six things to help you start thinking about how best to make your lump sum work for you and your family in the long run: